 To be open to the needs of growth: to ripen as clay ripens, through geology and the weathering of the storms.
 Ira ProGoff says ~ It is not a trip but a whole journey....

 Just recently I got in touch with a childhood friend.
 We were together in middle school for a couple of years, then we met again (once) when I was in my first year of college (doing Agriculture Engineering), almost 25 years ago in India.
 I had no inkling then, or until a decade ago, that I would call myself a "Ceramic artist" one day.
-I feel that is the beauty of life, we have no clue what our next day will bring...where we will be in a year or five or ten.
-At times we move so far away, that hind sight seems like a dream.
+I feel there is beauty in mystery of tomorrow, not knowing yet being present in today.
+Inch by Inch we move further, not keeping track of time or space, that when we look back, hind sight seems like a dream.

 After my son was born, my perspective shifted.
 For a decade I had worked in technology doing analysis and management, now the focus was a tiny being, his nurturing and care.
 We were in Texas then and I had started taking pottery classes, once a week class gradually moved to every day commitment.
 With time I started dreaming of a new possibility, away from corporate cold corridors.

 Paulus Berensohn said "Finding one's way with clay is a technical question: in what way, i.e method do I want to work?
 It is also a question of style: How do I want the piece to look?
 And it is a spiritual question as well: How do I relate?"
 It takes time and consistency to find answers to these questions as clay gives you multitude of choices, I chose the ones that felt close to home.